melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 Virtual environments can be stored anywhere, one approach is to store them in the `~/virtualenvs`, another is to put the environment in the same directory as the project that uses it.

-Refer to the [Getting started](TODO: add link) for more information.
+Refer to the [User Guide](https://virtualenv.pypa.io/en/stable/userguide/) for more information.

 ### pyenv